Chairman of the Board of Directors and Chief Executive Officer

 Chief Executive Officer, The Americas

 Gene Reilly, as Prologis’ chief executive officer of the Americas, oversees all aspects of Prologis’ business in the United States, Canada and Latin America and is a member of the technical committee of FIBRA Prologis.

-Mr. Reilly joined AMB Property Corporation in 2003 and has more than three decades of experience in real property investment, management and operations throughout the Americas.
+Mr. Reilly joined AMB Property Corporation in 2003 and has more than three decades of experience in real estate investment, management and development throughout the Americas.
 Prior to joining AMB, he was chief investment officer of Cabot Properties, Inc., a private equity industrial real estate firm in which he served as a founding partner and member of its investment committee and board of directors.
-Mr. Reilly served with Cabot and its predecessor companies, including Cabot Industrial Trust, for 11 years.